Limited Brands Inc.

 The economy is still not out of the woods, and whether 2012 will

-Limited Brands faces stiff competition from chain specialty
+faces stiff competition from chain specialty stores, department

 The La Senza brand has been facing headwinds, witnessing a

-comparable-store sales fall of 3% during the second quarter of 2012
+comparable-store sales fall of 1% during the first quarter of 2012

 Moreover, the company's customers are sensitive to macroeconomic